Educational Requirements

 - Exposure to sensitive patient information.

-- Risk of errors if not careful.
+- Risk of errors leading to legal issues.